-ACT NoW team: Who is involved in the study?
+ACT NoW researchers: Who was involved in the study?

-The grant holders are a multi-disciplinary, cross-institutional research team with expertise in: speech and language therapy, stroke rehabilitation, neuro-psychology, consumer representation, clinical trial methodology, qualitative approaches, health economics, medical statistics, health outcome measurement and the voluntary sector.
-The team has experience in working with people with aphasia and dysarthria as health service providers, researchers and user representatives.
+The grant holders were a multi-disciplinary, cross-institutional research team with expertise in: speech and language therapy, stroke rehabilitation, neuro-psychology, consumer representation, clinical trial methodology, qualitative approaches, health economics, medical statistics, health outcome measurement and the voluntary sector.
+The team had experience in working with people with aphasia and dysarthria as health service providers, researchers and user representatives.

 The Research Team